-(a) Whether the applicant's reasons for not satisfying the residence requirements were exceptional, unforeseen, unusual, or due to circumstances beyond their control.
+(a) Whether the applicant's reasons for not satisfying the residence requirements were unforeseen, unusual, or due to circumstances beyond their control.

-Some examples of circumstances that may be considered exceptional or unforeseeable include those factors listed in Appendix B.
+Some examples of circumstances that may be considered to be good reasons include those factors listed in Appendix B.